The Must-Dos and Best Boat Trips in the Marlborough Sounds

 9. Go Fishing in the Marlborough Sounds

 Marlborough is renowned for its abundance of delicious seafood, particularly its salmon and greenshell mussels.
 A great way to see the Sounds while experiencing the thrills of catching your own dinner is by fishing!
 Hop on a fishing charter and see just how easy it is to grab yourself a blue cod or aim for something a little more challenging like gurnard, tarakihi, snapper, kahawai and scallops (in season).
 Fishing charters are available with Sounds Connections and Reel Therapy in Picton and Local Knowledge Charters in Havelock.

-Location: Fishing charters depart from Picton and Havelock
+Location: Fishing charters depart from Picton Marina and Havelock Marina.

 10. Take the Cook Strait Ferry

 Well, when money’s tight and you need to get between the North Island and South Island, the Cook Strait ferry is actually a pretty good way to see the Marlborough Sounds.
 The ferry taking passengers and vehicles between Wellington and Picton travels right through the Tory Channel and Queen Charlotte Sound, providing some stunning photo opportunities along the way.
 Find out more at the Ferry Between the North Island and South Island and book your tickets with Interislander to Wellington on Viator and Tripadvisor here and to Picton on Viator and Tripadvisor.
 Alternatively, take the Bluebridge ferry available on Direct Ferries and Klook.